LIGHTS OUT LOUISVILLE

 WHAT IS LIGHTS OUT?

 - Turn off all unnecessary lights indoors and outdoors.
-If you need lights on inside, use window
+If you need lights on inside, closing window shades or drapes will prevent “sky glow” from emitting into the environment.

-shades or drapes to prevent “light glow” outside. - For outdoor lights, use motion detectors so lights turn on only when needed.
+- For outdoor lights, use motion detectors, so lights turn on only when needed.

 Not only can we minimize unnecessary bird deaths, we can also save money by reducing energy use!
-The EPA has found that in the Louisville area lighting constitutes about 34% of office building energy use.
-Turning off unnecessary lights for 7 hours at night makes fiscal sense and also helps migrating birds greatly!
+Commercial buildings spend $141 billion a year on energy, and of that, $119 billion is spent on electricity.
+So turning off unnecessary lights for 7 hours at night not only helps protect migrating birds.
+It also makes fiscal sense!

 Not only can we minimize unnecessary bird deaths, we can also save money by reducing energy use!
-The EPA has found that in the Louisville area lighting constitutes about 34% of office building energy use.
-Turning off unnecessary lights for 7 hours at night makes fiscal sense and also helps migrating birds greatly!
+Commercial buildings spend $141 billion a year on energy, and of that, $119 billion is spent on electricity.
+So turning off unnecessary lights for 7 hours at night not only helps protect migrating birds.
+It also makes fiscal sense!

 KET's Kentucky Edition